arcaderepairman/simple-sinatra/README.md

 - In each directory there are other README files that contain specific information for that directory's function.

 - All hosts are locked down via network ACLs, to get external access I restricted them to my gateway IP.
-By default hosts granted access to 172.31.0.0/16 which is the VPC network, (for ssh and http in test and ssh only in prod) you can pass in other ranges by modifying the SSHLocation and HTTPLocation variables in the make file.
+By default hosts are granted access to 172.31.0.0/16 which is the VPC network, (for ssh and http in test and ssh only in prod) you can pass in other ranges by modifying the SSHLocation and HTTPLocation variables in the make file.

 - I will send AWS access details in the submission email, however this should be able to run on any AWS account provided